No products in the cart.

-What Is the Best Way To Take CBD For Anxiety?
+What Is the Best Way To Take CBD?

 CBD can come in several forms.
 Below are several more common forms:

-Oral liquids are generally well homogenized, meaning that your dosing will be consistent.
-Oral liquids can take approximately 15-45 minutes to set in.
+Oral liquids are generally well-homogenized, meaning that your dosing will be consistent.
+Oral liquids and CBD oil can take approximately 15-45 minutes to set in.